-As the African style enterprise takes its long-past due region on the worldwide degree, Ize is at the forefront of a wave of change remodeling the way the sector sees the continent.
+As the African style enterprise takes its long-past due region worldwide, Ize is at the forefront of a wave of change remodeling the way the sector sees the continent.
 “It’s made me realize: this is the route, this is the way it needs to be,” he smiles.
-The £20,000 he became provided as part of that prize is, he explains, going toward building a school in Ilorin for the children of the northern Nigerian woman weavers he employs to make his fabric.
-Up until this week, he was planning on the usage of the cash he was paid in sales deposits to fund its initial stages.
+He explains that the £20,000 he became provided as part of that prize is going toward building a school in Ilorin for the children of the northern Nigerian woman weavers he employs to make his fabric.
+Until this week, he was planning on using the cash he was paid in sales deposits to fund its initial stages.
 When I ask him about it, he burst into tears.
 “I began this logo simply 3 years in the past with a Go Fund Me web page… and I can’t agree with it,” he says.
 “I am just so thankful for this, for all of this.
 To be capable of doing this.
-It’s top notch.”
+It’s top-notch.”